CBI arrests TMC's Anubrata Mondal in cattle smuggling case | Law-Order

 The CBI on Thursday arrested senior Trinamool Congress leader Anubrata Mondal from his residence here for allegedly not cooperating in its probe into a cattle smuggling case, an official said.

-''We have arrested him for non-cooperation in the investigation into the cattle smuggling scam,'' the official told PTI.
+''We have arrested him for non-cooperation in the investigation into the cattle smuggling scam.
+We have found Mr Mondal's direct involvement in the scam.
+We will question him today and take necessary action as per law,'' the official told PTI.

+The CBI served a notice to the TMC leader under Section 41 of CrPC before arresting him, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)